safeamiiir/cla-assistant/README.md

 To test cla-assistant

-First commit with the right email.
+Second commit with the wrong email.